Get new content delivered directly to your inbox.

 “What you see is the future.”

 Death squeezed her shoulders.
-“After your death and failure to arrive at the meeting place, your cousin Heich will search for you.
-Upon finding your body, he and his people will be outraged, and your death shall move them to align themselves with Dairn and his people.”
+“When you fail to arrive at the meeting place, your cousin Heich will search for you.
+Upon finding your body, he and his people will be moved to join the clans for your sake.”

-The scenery began to shift again, whirling into a battlefield, where the sounds of clanging swords and men locked in mortal combat rang out into the cold air.
-Meghan cast her eyes about for Dairn, and found him at last, in the center of the fray, swinging his broadsword masterfully, bringing down an enemy with each blow.
-He was blood-spattered and damp with exertion, but he showed no since of slowing.
+The scenery shifted again, whirling into a battlefield, where the sounds of clanging swords and men locked in mortal combat rang out into the cold air.
+Meghan cast her eyes about for Dairn, and found him at last, in the center of the fray, wielding his broadsword masterfully.
+He was blood-spattered and damp with exertion, but he showed no since of fatigue.
 His face was twisted with fierce determination, and in the falling snow he looked every inch a king.

 Death continued, still speaking softly, but somehow able to be heard over the noise.
 “Together, your forces will defeat the Norn and drive them back to their own land.”

-The battlefield fell away, and the land beneath them sped away until Meghan could see the Castle Cutorney, where the Old Kings had once reigned, rising tall and strong from the rocky fells.
-They seemed to be soaring down toward it through the sky, and as they grew closer Meghan could hear the sounds of a multitude, cheering triumphantly.
+The battlefield fell away, and the land beneath them sped away until Meghan saw Castle Cullorney rising tall and strong from the rocky fells.
+They seemed to be soaring down toward it through the sky, and as they grew closer Meghan heard the sound of a multitude’s triumphant cheers.

 “He acknowledged me,” she whispered.
 “He told them of my birthright, and my involvement.
 I never asked for it, and yet he has given me a place of honor.”

-She bowed her head, and she felt Death release her slowly.
+She closed her eyes, and she felt Death release her arms slowly.
 When she raised her head and looked at him again, they were once more standing in the dark hut.
 The embers of the fire flickered dimly in the corner, so low now that the room was shrouded with shadow.
-Yet somehow, she could still see Death’s face clearly.
-She found she could return his gaze more steadily now.
+Yet somehow, she saw Death’s face clearly.
+She found she could bear that quiet gaze at last.

 V

-Then, as if he sensed something she could not see, he shifted and looked out the window.
-“Are you ready now?”
+Then, as if he sensed something she could not see, he shifted and glanced out the window.
+“Are you ready?”

-Meghan looked down and heaved a deep breath.
+Meghan looked down with a sigh.
 “I think so.”

-To her annoyance, she felt fresh unbidden tears spring forward.
-But before she had a chance to quell them, she felt a hand cup her face.
+To her annoyance, new tears pricked at her eyes.
+Before she had a chance to quell them, a hand cupped her chin.

 Death looked down at her and brushed the tears away.
 “What is it, child?”